TroyWilson1/ipfs-add-from-encrypted/README.md

 # ipfs-add-from-encrypted

-This script takes a file as input, uses GPG AES256 symmetric encryption with the password you provide and adds it to IPFS and returns the IPFS hash.
+This script takes a file or directroy as input, uses tar if a directory and GPG AES256 symmetric encryption with the password you provide and adds it to IPFS and returns the IPFS hash.

 ## USAGE:
 ```